lekhakpadmanabh/ToIBot/README.md

 No longer active, read update.

 It used to post screengrabs of the entire webpage, upload it to imgur and post that link to reddit.
+Intention was to let a user judge if an article was linkbait before clicking on it.

 In the latest commits, the bot was doing what would later become the more generic [samacharbot](https://github.com/lekhakpadmanabh/KeyPointsBot).
 If you want to run a screengrabbing bot, just use one of the earlier commits.
 There are two screengrab options- via PhantomJS or via Firefox with AdblockPlus using xvfb.